MongoDB Interview Questions

 Development History of MongoDB

 10gen software company started developing MongoDB in 2007 as one of the components of a platform as a service product.
-However, in 2009, the company moved to an open source development model and changed its name to MongoDB Inc in 2013.
-The company made is first release public in February 2009.
+However, in 2009, the company moved to an open-source development model and changed its name to MongoDB Inc in 2013.
+The company made is first release public on February 2009.

 Whether you are a fresher or an experienced MongoDB developer, these MongoDB admin interview questions and answers are all you need to succeed in your next interview.

 Latest Version: The most recent version is 4.0.5, which was released in December 2018.

 - Capable of deriving a document-oriented data model

 - Secured and scalable.

 Are you looking to impress your boss and grab the upcoming promotion at work?
 Here are the most common MongoDB interview questions to help you do that.

 - How to list all indexes in MongoDB?

 - What is MongoDB and how it works?
 Explain

 - What are the uses of MongoDB?
 Explain